sophiahill/bl_loc_summaries/README.md

 main runs the scraper - run this file in terminal

-set_parameters contains the function set_params
+set_parameters contains all the parameters for main - edit them directly in this file

 merge_dfs merges all of the csvs that are sent to outputs (final csv called 'MERGED.csv')